peterrham/projects/javascript_tests/README.txt

 This is a sequence of stops from optimap.
 A free google maps based sequencer.
 Probably can delete this one.
 Let's see.

+Notes: testing placing my username and password in my .git/config file for the local repository.